Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

             portrificationized:0b, //BASE; When health is 0, and this is 0b, the ghost can be portrificationized and turned into a painting.
 It is then set to 1b. rank:-1b, //BASE; The rank you're obtained.
 Default = -1b, which is undefined (treated as bronze), 0b is bronze, 1b is silver, 2b and above is gold.
 3b and above is platinum if 3DS Remake add-on is installed. top_vacuum_damage:0, //The highest amount of damage dealt in 1 suction. max_health:X, //The max health.
-Together with health, used to determine the pearl size to drop.
+Together with health, used to determine the pearl sizes to drop.
             //See also HP-having ghost data below
         },
         floating_whirlindas:{ //Save format for the floating whirlindas.